colshrapnel/phpdelusions.net/sql_injection.md

 ###TL;DR#tldr

-1. There is no such thing like injection but improperly formatted query only
+1. There is no such thing as injection, but only an improperly formatted query
 2. To make formatting inviolable we have to use prepared statements
-3. Prepared statements have to support much more data types than simple strings and numbers
+3. Prepared statements have to support many more data types than simple strings and numbers
 4. To make formatting usable we need to use type-hinted placeholders
-5. In case when formatting is inapplicable, white-listing have to be used.
+5. In case formatting is inapplicable, white-listing has to be used.